redhat-openstack/website/source/uncategorized/tunings-and-tweaks.html.md

          Set expiration to 3600 in [token]  section in keystone.conf file on controller.

          Update revocation_cache_time from 1 to 300 with auth_token middleware.
 Till this is not changed in the code one need to update the each service specific file like glance-api.conf and add revocation_cache_time=300  in [keystone_authtoken] section.

+        Make sure you have crontab entry for '/usr/bin/keystone-manage token_flush' and it run on one server at least once in every hour.

 **Swift**